tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 # ctrl + x to save and exit, then "y" to use the existing name, then "enter key"

 # If you have Ubuntu, make sure that you have xming turned on
-# open ExtractBodyM.sh in GUI text editor
+# open ExtractBodyM.sh in GUI text editor.
+If this does not work, then use the nano command above
 $ gedit ExtractBodyM.sh

 # If you have Mac
-# open ExtractBodyM.sh in GUI text editor
+# open ExtractBodyM.sh in GUI text editor.
+If this does not work, then use the nano command above
 $ open –a bbedit ExtractBodyM.sh
 # or
 $ open ExtractBodyM.sh